 - Learn about hallucinations and night terrors and why they occur in Parkinson's.

 - Find tips and resources for managing these symptoms in PD.

 Dr. Evidente has more than 15 years of experience in diagnosing and treating all types of movement disorders, including Parkinson's, and more than 10 years of experience in deep brain stimulation surgery (DBS) for Parkinson's disease.
 He is a member of the Movement Disorder Society and a regular speaker on the at neurological conferences.

 Dr. Evidente received his medical degree from the University of the Philippines in Manila.
 He performed his residency at the Medical College of Pennsylvania, and went onto complete two fellowships - one in neurophysiology at Emory University School of Medicine and another in movement disorders at the Mayo Graduate School of Medicine.

 Dr. Dhall's principal research interests are in delineating the brain areas involved in control of volitional movements.
-He is also interested in exploring novel means of gathering and compiling health and quality of life data from people with Parkinson's disease.
+He is also interested in exploring novel means of gathering and compiling health and quality of life data from people with Parkinson's.

-He's a member of both the Movement Disorder Society and Parkinson Study Group.
+He's a member of the Movement Disorder Society and Parkinson Study Group.

-Dr. Dhall received his M.S. in Epidemiology from the University of Texas School of Public Health.
-He completed his Internship in Internal Medicine at the University of Texas at Houston and his Residency training in Neurology and a Fellowship in Clinical Movement Disorders and DBS at the University of Alabama at Birmingham.
+Dr. Dhall received his M.S. in Epidemiology from the University of Texas School of Public Health, his Internship in Internal Medicine at the University of Texas at Houston and his Residency training in Neurology and Fellowship in Clinical Movement Disorders and DBS at the University of Alabama at Birmingham.